Zurich-Munich tickets from €18.90 Go 1st class from €27.90...... |

 -

-Luggage: You can pretty much take anything you like as long as you can carry it or pull it behind you.
+You can pretty much take anything you like as long as you can carry it or pull it behind you.
 Nobody will weigh or measure it!
 You take it with you onto the train, there's plenty of luggage space in both classes, the racks above your seat take anything up to backpack-size, the floor-standing racks take large suitcases.
-Unlike on a bus, your bags remain accessible throughout the journey.
-More information about luggage on European trains.
+More about luggage on European trains.

 -